 The proposed site appears to be transformed from its natural state due to past development activities on the property.
-The site is located adjacent to Pine tall trees.
+The site is located immediately adjacent to tall pine trees.
 Two residential buildings are situated on the property.

-The property directly east of the site also belongs to the land owner.
+The property directly east of the site also belongs to the landowner.
 The property to the west, south and north is also zoned agriculture.
 Lalavuge Coastal Reserve is located further East of the property with Le Grand George Golf Este to the West.
 Surrounding agricultural activities included planted pastures and the sea is located more than 1km south of the property.
 Please refer to Appendix A for Locality Maps and Appendix D for Crop census map.